Tyratox/lazuli-authentication/README.md

     app.get(
         "/oauth2/authorize",
         isAuthenticated,
-        authenticateOauthClient,
+        verifyOauthClient,
         oAuthDialog
     );

-`isAuthenticated` checks whether the user is logged in, otherwise the oauth2 process can't start. `authenticateOauthClient` should check whether the passed redirect uri matches one of the stored ones.
+`isAuthenticated` checks whether the user is logged in, otherwise the oauth2 process can't start. `verifyOauthClient` should check whether the passed redirect uri matches one of the stored ones.
 This function is already provided in the `lazuli-authentication/oauth-server` module and just needs to be imported.
 In `oAuthDialog` you need to render an html form `POST`ing to the `authorize` endpoint described below.
 A field called `transaction_id` containing the transaction id from `request.oauth2.transactionID` needs to be passed together with an `allow` field.

 In the next, already foreshadowed, endpoint, we have to call the `decision` function in `lazuli-authentication/oauth-server`